pratikbarjatya/affectr-java/README.md

 ### Using with Maven

-Add this dependency to your project's POM:
+Add this dependency to your project's POM file:

     <dependency>
       <groupId>io.theysay</groupId>